Cardshifter/Cardshifter/extra-resources/documentation/card-library-effects.md

 - `change` takes account of the current value of a resource, and changes it accordingly, in a positive or negative manner.
 - `change` is generally more natural to gameplay, and therefore most frequently used.
 - `set` _ignores_ the current value of a resource, and sets applicable resource values to an arbitrary value.
-- `set` can be used for interesting effects, but can also drastically skew the game balance, and should be used with care.
+- `set` can be used for interesting effects, but can also drastically skew the game balance, and should be used with caution.

 ####Examples: